qpfiffer/Unix-v7-DBM/README.md

 [DBM](https://en.wikipedia.org/wiki/Trivial_Database) was so I found it in some archive, modified it a little bit and threw it in here.

+This repository is slightly different in that I've updated to code to compile and run on my modern linux box.

 Compilation
 ===========